thofisch/doc-api/docs/http.md

 - **DO** use appropriate status codes and messages.
 - **DO NOT** change syntax and meaning, specified by HTTP, from application to application nor from resource to resource.

+!!! warning
-Keep in mind that focusing solely on visibility may create too fine-grained resources and poor separation of concern between clients and servers.
+    Keep in mind that focusing solely on visibility may create too fine-grained resources, and poor separation of concern between clients and servers.
 Trading visibility for other benefits is not necessarily bad.

 Consider trading visibility: